manishbalamurugan/medical-notes/README.md

 - **Electron Framework**: Allows for the creation of a standalone desktop application that is compatible across multiple operating systems.
 - **React Frontend**: Utilizes modern React features such as hooks and functional components to create a responsive and interactive user interface.
 - **Cross-Platform Compatibility**: Works on Windows, macOS, and Linux without any modifications to the codebase.

+## Key Components
+- **React Components**: Manage the UI and state of the application.
+  - `src/app/RealTimeTranscription.jsx`: Main component for handling audio uploads and displaying transcriptions and notes.
+- **Server Endpoints**: Handle audio processing and API interactions.
+  - `api/server.js`: Express server setup and routes for audio transcription and notes generation.
+- **External APIs**:
+  - OpenAI's Whisper for enhanced transcription accuracy.
+  - GPT-4 for generating medical notes from transcriptions.

 ## Available Scripts